go-fuego/fuego/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Op!
+about: Create a report to help us improve Fuego
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'